AI Meal Planner logo AI Meal Planner

 7 Day Low-Sodium Diet Meal Plan

-Heart-healthy meals under 1,500mg sodium per day.
-Fresh herbs, citrus, and whole ingredients prove that low-salt eating can be delicious and satisfying.
+Heart-healthy meals under 1,500mg sodium per day using fresh herbs, citrus, and whole ingredients.
+Satisfying, flavorful eating that supports blood pressure control.

 Sample 7-Day Low-Sodium Menu